Logarithmic finite-size scaling of the self-avoiding walk at four dimensions: Results

-To demonstrate the validity of our estimate of $\zc$, we plot $\xiu/\left( L(\ln L)^{1/4} \right)$ versus $L$ for different values of $z$, shown in Fig.~\ref{fig:demon_zc}(b).
+To demonstrate the validity of our estimate of $\zc$, we plot $\xiu/[ L(\ln L)^{1/4} ]$ versus $L$ for different values of $z$, shown in Fig.~\ref{fig:demon_zc}(b).
 As expected, the data with $z=0.147\,622\,380$ tend to a horizontal line, while the data with $z$ about five standard deviations away from our estimate clearly bend up and down, respectively.
+The convergence towards a horizontal line at $\zc$ also suggests that $c_0\approx 0$, consistent with our fitting results.

 We also perform least-square fits to the data of other quantities, such as $Q_N$, $\chi$, $C$ and $N$, to estimate $\zc$.
 Our results show that, compared with $\xi_{\rm u}$, these quantities suffer stronger finite-size corrections and produce consistent estimates of $\zc$ but with larger error bars.
 Fitting details for these quantities are omitted here.